TruCents/truecentsfinance.github.io/README.md

 ## Features

-- Interactive budgeting and saving tools designed for young learners
-- Step-by-step lessons on money basics, banking essentials, and introductory investing
+- Step-by-step lessons on money basics, budgeting, banking essentials, and introductory investing
-- Workshops and digital resources for schools and community groups
+- Workshops for schools and community groups
-- Personalized guidance to foster responsible financial habits
+- Personalized guidance to foster responsible financial habits in kids

 ---